core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Each server receives N copies of the group request, i.e., one copy from each proxy.

 * If the NoSec mode is used (see {{chap-unsecured-groupcomm}}), each server treats each received copy of the group request as a different request from a different client.
-Consistently:
+As a result:

    - Each server can reply to each of the N received requests with multiple responses over time (see {{sec-request-response-multi}}).
 All the responses to the same received request are sent to the same proxy that has forwarded that request, which in turn relays those responses to the client.